canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Ubuntu images are available for worker nodes on Oracle Kubernetes Engine (OKE) in Oracle Cloud.
 Currently there are only a select number of suites and Kubernetes versions supported due to this being a Limited Availability release.

+For node stability, the ``unattended-upgrades`` package has been removed from the Ubuntu image for OKE.
+Should your nodes need updates or security patches then refer to the Oracle documentation on `node cycling for managed nodes`_ and `node cycling for self-managed nodes`_.

 Available releases
 ------------------